 Farmers on 57th is an urban farm on Vancouver Coastal Health land, 57th Avenue near Cambie Street, in Vancouver, BC.
 The 1/2 acre market garden grows beautiful organic flowers and veggies for distribution through a CSA program.
 We operate on the grounds of George Pearson Centre, home to 100+ people living with disabilities.
 There are a number of community related projects run on site that volunteers will have exposure to.

 Volunteers commit to work with us in the market garden 6-12 hours each week, from March until the end of October, with time off for vacation.
 The more time you spend working with us in the garden the more you get out of the learning experience.
-Our main field volunteer days are Tuesdays and Fridays, 9am-3pm.
+Our field days are Mondays, Tuesdays, Thursdays and Fridays, 9am-3pm.
 You must be available for at least one 6 hour shift per week to participate in the urban farming learning program.

-We are looking for several more people to join our core team of part-time staff and volunteers.
+We are looking for several more people to join our core team of part-time staff and perennial volunteers.
 You have strong self initiative, enjoy a mix of team and independent work and also understand that you play a pivotal role in building community in the garden.
-You must be physically sound and comfortable with manual work in all kinds of weather.
+You must be physically fit (or ready to get fit!) and comfortable with manual work in all kinds of weather.
 We work rain or shine.
 You will receive a weekly portion of the “farmer’s take” of seasonal vegetables as well as the satisfaction of learning to farm every step of the season from bed preparation, seeding, crop maintenance and harvest all the way to distribution via our Community Supported Agriculture (CSA) Harvest Box program.

 - Amending with compost